-On a recent trip to Malta, Max and I were excited about visiting this beautiful island.
+On a recent trip to Malta, Paul and I were excited about visiting this beautiful island.
 When you see photos of Malta, going there is a hundred times better!

 Yet, on the lead up to our Malta trip, we hardly did any research.

 So, in this blog post we’ll run through some things you may not have known about Malta… but you should know!